roldanmoncada/09-README-Generator/README.md

   ## Contributing:

-  None possible for this scenario.
+  Does not apply here.
+For the README Generator app, however, a simple email or message on GitHub will do.

   ## Tests:

-  None possible for this scenario.
+  Not applicable again.

   ## Questions:

   Here is a link to my GitHub portfolio!
 [Generic-GitHub-Name](https://github.com/Generic-GitHub-Name)

-  If you have any questions at all, please feel free to email me at: [example@test.com](mailto:user@example.com)
+  If you have any questions at all, please feel free to email me at: [test@generic.com](mailto:user@example.com)